• A Future for the Latino Church: Models for Multilingual, Multigenerational Hispanic Congregations, By Daniel A. Rodriguez

 Edited by Mark Branson and Nicholas Warnes

 All mission is local—the people of God joining the work of God in a particular place.
-In Starting Missional Churches Mark Lau Branson and Nicholas Warnes introduce us to seven missional churches while examining common challenges regarding church planting.
+In Starting Missional Churches Mark Lau Branson and Nicholas Warnes introduce us to seven missional churches while examining common challenges regarding their genesis.
+Using stories, interviews with pastors and a look at common preconceived notions of church planting in the West, this guide brings together ...

 • Great Commission Companies: The Emerging Role of Business in Missions, By Steven Rundle and Tom A. Steffen